 The exploration of the possibilities and limits of the concept of anthropomediality requires an interdisciplinary approach.
-The Media Anthropology Center of Excellence hence integrates methods and perspectives from philosophy, media studies, sociology, art history and criticism, cultural studies, and architectural studies.
-Within this framework, aspiring scholars are given the opportunity to gain expertise in the field of media anthropology and, working closely with the professors, to develop and carry out promising research projects of their own.
+The Media Anthropology Center of Excellence hence integrated methods and perspectives from philosophy, media studies, sociology, art history and criticism, cultural studies, and architectural studies.
+Within this framework, aspiring scholars were given the opportunity to gain expertise in the field of media anthropology and, working closely with the professors, to develop and carry out promising research projects of their own.

 Media anthropology aims at developing concepts and perspectives that no longer assume a static and given nature of the human being or of media, but instead engage with their more operative and relational aspects.
 As humans do not exist per se, an emphasis lies on examining forms of human existence that are always already (a) deeply temporal processes and (b) inexorably plural.
 Interest thus shifts to the various cultural, topographical, technical, historical, social, discursive, and other media formats in which human existences are embedded and realized.
 On a theoretical level they are reflected as being produced as well as transformed and transposed in and with media.
 With this, entities that were previously excluded by the framework of anthropological theory become possible objects of study.
 Examples of this are media artifacts such as data and data files, celebrities and fictional worlds, ghosts and hybrid beings, but also constellations of past and future, and various strategies of inclusion and exclusion in a dispositif.
 The concept of anthropomediality is concerned with incorporating, examining and theoretically re-locating such and similar instances.

 Above all, it takes into account the changing media-technical fundamentals of life and strives to leave behind the traditional dualisms of nature and culture, human and medium, technology and society.
-Instead of rigid conceptual and categorical divisions between humans and non-humans, the goal is to explore the manifold entanglements and amalgamations of organic, aesthetic, (media-)technical and informational operations.
+Instead of rigid conceptual and categorical divisions between humans and non-humans, the goal was to explore the manifold entanglements and amalgamations of organic, aesthetic, (media-)technical and informational operations.
 Such entanglements and amalgamations of humans and media can be found, among other things, in different forms of artistic displays (e.g. film, painting, music etc. portraying and enacting life) and technological developments (e.g. cybernetics, bionics etc.) as well as in calculations (statistics and predictions).
 In these and other instances, media and the anthropological emerge in co-productions and transpositions of each other and cannot be reduced to either aspect.

 Production and transposition of humans and media are the central processes of media anthropogenesis.
 Both can be mapped to four paradigmatic operations each, in which they manifest and modify humans and media.
 Regarding production, these operations are:

 Categorization is operative wherever something is distinguished from something else.
 From a biological perspective, for instance, ‘the human’ is distinguished from other living beings, while psychology differentiates ‘the human’ from machines and theology does the same with regard to supernatural beings.
 On the one hand, such categorizations are made on a conceptual and terminological level, on the other hand they are situated in material, social, technical and aesthetic media milieus.
 Categorizations are themselves produced and effected and thus historically and contextually malleable.
-Historical-comperative studies of different practices of categorization (e.g. medical, juridical, historical, artistic) as well as media-philosophical reflections on the functions of categorization can be applied here.
+Historical-comperative studies of different practices of categorization (e.g. medical, juridical, historical, artistic) as well as media-philosophical reflections on the functions of categorization could be applied here.

 Operations of positioning create anthropogenic realities via addressing, mapping, infrastructural planning, and framings of all kinds.
 In an elementary way, positioning in the sense of self-positioning also enables self-reflections.
 Here fundamental questions about the positionality of human-media entanglements can be posed.
 This change of perspective corresponds with a shift from questions concerning the ‘what’ of being human to questions concerning the ‘where’ of their production in media.